StuvaScript/06-jobs-api/pseudo-code.md

 Need a user model with name, password, email.
 All required

-Need to be able to add an exercise.
+Need an exercise model to be able to add an exercise.
 A string for the name, number for the sets, number for the reps, string for the unit of measurement (lb, kg, miles, etc), number for the measurement.

 Need to be able to select from previously entered exercises.
 On the frontend this would populate a select drodpown element.
 I think this would be the enum required in the assignment.